sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 Select the branch which needs to be checked before merge ( in this case master) and under the build validation , add the pipelines which needs to pass before the merge is succesful.
 This check prevents failed builds from landing on the main branch.

 ![PR Build Validation](/images/PRBuildValidation.PNG)

+Once this is setup , the next step is to raise the PR.
+3 Features which the developers have build are ready to be shipped to the main branch.
+In order to do this , the developers create a PR to merge thier changes onto the main branch.